lfdelzam/ASV_dada2_chunck/README.md

 ## Optional

-if you want to combine dada2 taxonomy genus output with Blastn specie affiliation.
+If you want to combine dada2 taxonomy genus output with Blastn specie affiliation.

       python one_table.py [options]
    use -h flag to display all the options